ericminikel/divalent/README.md

 ## IND

 We have made public [81 PDF documents comprising our Investigational New Drug (IND) application](https://drive.google.com/drive/folders/1Ef2sQk9m6Ce3z-jxFwa_tr8eskN5aICM?usp=sharing) as cleared by FDA on March 14, 2025.
+We hope this will be useful to the rare disease community.
+As a disclaimer, note that FDA evaluates every drug and every indication individually.
+What was considered acceptable for our Research IND for this drug candidate in symptomatic prion disease patients may not be considered acceptable in other programs.

 ## Pre-print